turbot/steampipe-docs/docs/reference/mod-resources/graph.md

 # graph

-A graph is a component that can be used to display data in a graphical format within a dashboard.
-It allows you to visualize the relationships between different resources and understand how they are connected.
+A graph is a dashboard component that allows you to visualize the relationships between different resources and understand how they are connected.

 Graphs can be declared as a block inside a dashboard or container.
 The data to be displayed in the graph is specified using a series of nodes and edges.
 The nodes  define the vertices of the graph, and the edges define the connections between them.